daddydembla007/Analog-Noise-Cancellation-Project/README.md

 Team: Waveform Wizards

-Overview
+# Overview

-This project implements a cost-effective, real-time Analog Active Noise Cancellation (ANC) system for headphones.
+This project implements a cost-effective, real-time Analog Noise Cancellation (ANC) system for headphones.
 Unlike complex digital solutions involving DSPs, this system utilizes purely analog circuitry to reduce ambient low-frequency noise (such as engine hum or fans) using destructive interference.

 The circuit captures external noise via microphones, processes the signal to align phase and amplitude, and sums the inverted "anti-noise" with the user's audio playback.

-Team Members
+## Team Members

-Swayam Borate
+* Swayam Borate

-Parth Dembla
+* Parth Dembla

-Shriniket Behera
+* Shriniket Behera

-System Architecture
+## System Architecture

 The system is designed for a stereo application (Left/Right channels) and consists of five primary stages: